What is a Breast Lift?

 Most incision points are made surrounding the areolae, either vertically or horizontally.
 The three most common patterns are shown below:

 After the incision is made, Dr. Saltz will lift and reshape your underlying breast tissue.
-The areolae are then placed into natural, symmetrical positions, and finally, any excess skin in removed to keep firmness and restore the youthful appearance of the skin.
+The areolae are then placed into natural, symmetrical positions, and finally, any excess skin is removed to keep firmness and restore the youthful appearance of the skin.
 Stitches are placed both deep within the tissue and on the skin to close the incision.

-After surgery, your incisions will be covered with bandages and dressings.
+After breast lift surgery, your incisions will be covered with bandages and dressings.
 You will be provided with a support bra or elastic bandage to support your breasts as they heal, as well as to reduce swelling.
 A small thin tube is often placed under the tissue to drain any excess fluids remaining after surgery.
 You’ll need prescription pain medication for the first day or two, and you’ll also receive an antibiotic prescription.
 Your breasts will be swollen and bruised for the first couple of weeks after surgery.
 This is normal!
 Your results won’t be 100% apparent until your swelling recedes.

-Typically, a patient may return to work in seven days after surgery.
+Typically, a patient may return to work in seven days after breast lift surgery.
 We ask that you abstain from exercise and heavy lifting for six weeks after your surgery, as this allows scar tissue to reach its maximum strength.

-The most important aspect of breast lift recovery is following Dr. Saltz’s post-operative instructions diligently.
+The most important aspect of breast lift recovery is following Dr. Saltz’ post-operative instructions diligently.
 A post-operative visit will be scheduled following your procedure for the removal of your stitches and further instructions.
 Dr. Saltz is always available by phone should you have any questions or concerns following your procedure.

 Breast Lift FAQs